LispLang/lisplang.github.io/wiki/style-guide.md

 : If the rest of the function name is more than one word, e.g `largest-planet-p`, `request-throttled-p`.

+## Don't prefix package names

+This is what packages are for.
+The name of a function in a package `myapp.parser` should not start with `parser-`.

+If you're binding a C library where every function name is of the form `library_name_function_name`, use the library's name (Or, more accurately, a reasonable Common Lisp translation of the name, i.e. `libGUI` should be `lib-gui`) as the package name and the actual name of the function as the function name.

 # Comments

 ## Comment Hierarchy